thoughtworks/inSpac/sample/README.md

 The string between brackets `[ ]` is the environment name, (e.g., `local`, `dev`)

 #### IntelliJ IDEA Ultimate
-1. Import the project, open the `SSOIntegrationDemoApplication` located at `src/main/kotlin/com/thoughtworks/sea/ssointegrationdemo/SSOIntegrationDemoApplication.kt`
+1. Import the project, open the `InspacIntegrationSampleApplication` located at `src/main/kotlin/com/thoughtworks/inspac/sample/InspacIntegrationSampleApplication.kt`
 2. Click ▶️ icon on left of the main function `fun main(args: Array<String>)`
-3. Click the last selection in the popup menu  `Create SSOIntegrationDemoA...`
+3. Click the last selection in the popup menu  `Create InspacIntegrationSampleA...`
-4. In `Create Run Configuration: 'SSOIntegrationDemoApplication'` window, input the environment name in `Active Profile` text box.
+4. In `Create Run Configuration: 'InspacIntegrationSampleApplication'` window, input the environment name in `Active Profile` text box.
 5. Click OK to apply the Settings.
 6. Run the Application.

 #### IntelliJ IDEA Community
-1. Import the project, open the `SSOIntegrationDemoApplication.kt` located at `src/main/kotlin/com/thoughtworks/sea/ssointegrationdemo/SSOIntegrationDemoApplication.kt`
+1. Import the project, open the `InspacIntegrationSampleApplication.kt` located at `src/main/kotlin/com/thoughtworks/inspac/integration/sample/InspacIntegrationSampleApplication.kt`
 2. Click ▶️ icon on left of the main function `fun main(args: Array<String>)`
-3. Click the last selection in the popup menu  `Create SSOIntegrationDemoA...`
+3. Click the last selection in the popup menu  `Create InspacIntegrationSampleA...`
-4. In `Create Run Configuration: 'SSOIntegrationDemoApplicationKt'` window, paste the command below in the `VM Options` text box and replace the `ENV_NAME` with the environment name that you would like to select:
+4. In `Create Run Configuration: 'InspacIntegrationSampleApplicationKt'` window, paste the command below in the `VM Options` text box and replace the `ENV_NAME` with the environment name that you would like to select:

     ```
    -Dspring.profiles.active=ENV_NAME